Mario Bachand

-François Mario Bachand (March 24, 1944 in Montreal - March 29, 1971 in St. Ouen) was a member of the first (1963) wave of the FLQ (Front de libération du Québec).
+François Mario Bachand (March 24, 1944 – March 29, 1971) was a member of the first (1963) wave of the FLQ (Front de libération du Québec).

 Political history

 Mario Bachand was a member of the Front de Liberation du Quebec, imprisoned for his role in planting bombs in Montreal.
 On 17 May 1963 a bomb crippled Walter Leja, a Canadian army explosives technician.
 After his release, Bachand remained politically active in Montreal, founding several activist, leftist movements.
 He was an effective organizer, and was largely responsible for organizing the McGill-français demonstration of March 1969.
 He was close friends with Jacques Lanctôt, who in 1970 would lead the Liberation Cell in the kidnapping of British diplomat James Cross, the event that initiated the October Crisis.
 Bachand had earlier fled Canada to avoid another criminal prosecution.

 Bachand and Lanctôt were close friends with a young man born in France, Richard Bros.
 On 22 November 1970, during the October Crisis, days before the Liberation Cell released their hostage, Bros would die in a London police cell, reportedly a suicide.
 In April 1969 Bachand fled to Havana, where he met up with other FLQ who had sought refuge in Cuba, including Pierre Charette, Alain Allard and Raymond Villeneuve.
 Bachand was very much a socialist, and did not view Quebec nationalism, particularly its Parti Québécois manifestation, very positively.
 This brought him in conflict with certain other FLQ who were more sovereigntist, such as Raymond Villeneuve and Denis Lamoureux.